ejacobg/recipe-parser/README.md

 ## Notes

 Navigating to the "Print Recipe" link will bring you to a "minified" version of the recipe.
 This link contains the ID of the recipe, which might also be useful.
+The recipe ID is also found within the container div.

 Todo (unordered):